casppix/portal/README.md

 This is a simple website that allows users to publish their book reviews

 Django as a backend and React.js as a frontend

-For all the communication between Django and React, Django REST Framework is used.
+For all the communication between Django and React, Django REST Framework is used

 MUI was used to create some UI